Keep Your Computer Systems Safe with Cyber Risk Management

 Monitor Your Security Controls

 Once you have security controls in place, you will need to monitor them to make sure that they’re working as expected.
 Just because you have cyber security controls in place doesn’t mean you can’t be targeted and even fall victim to an attack – it just takes one careless or disgruntled employee, severe weather event, or natural disaster to put your data at risk.
-It may be worthwhile to transfer some of your cybersecurity risk by buying an appropriate cyber insurance policy for your business.
+Consider purchasing an appropriate cyber insurance policy for your business as one way of mitigating cybersecurity risk.

 Also Read : Unveiling Certified Ethical Hackers: Bridging Security and Innovation